 The University of Michigan Law School offers the world's most comprehensive program for the study of international and comparative refugee law.
 The Program is directed by James C. Hathaway, the James E. and Sarah A. Degan Professor of Law, a leading authority on international refugee law whose work is regularly cited by the most senior courts of the common law world.
-The Program, replicated nowhere else in the world, includes courses and workshops, refugee- and asylum-related fellowships, a biennial colloquium that sets guidelines for the evolution of refugee law, and RefLaw.org, a legal blog that provides critical analysis of issues in the field of refugee and asylum law.
+The Program, replicated nowhere else in the world, includes courses and workshops, refugee- and asylum-related fellowships, and RefLaw.org, a legal blog that provides critical analysis of issues in the field of refugee and asylum law.

 Graduates of the Program have gone on to make a difference in refugee and asylum law through distinguished careers with the United Nations, NGOs such as Amnesty International and Human Rights Watch, and as refugee law academics.
 Many others have undertaken critical pro bono litigation on behalf of refugee rights in the United States and abroad.